-The busy hub of Newquay is famous for its beautiful beaches, its great surf and its bustling nightlife.
-Visit to go beach hopping and to explore the town, and make sure to stop at the beautiful Bedruthan Steps on the way back to Port Isaac.
+Visit to go beach hopping and to explore the town, and make sure to stop at the beautiful Bedruthan Steps, one of my favourite places to visit in Cornwall, on the way back to Port Isaac.

 Where to eat in Port Isaac